rosgood98/ekreb/README.md

 - [Chai](https://www.chaijs.com/) and [Mocha](https://mochajs.org/) - testing frameworks for the backend of the app.
 - [Express](https://expressjs.com/) - to build out a small API on the backend.
 - [Cors](https://www.npmjs.com/package/cors) - middleware that allows interaction between frontend/backend and Express.js.
+- [ESLint](https://eslint.org/) - JS linter for frontend and backend.

 ## Next Steps